Veterans, page 8A

 Flt.
 Sgt.
 Harry Dale RAAF-Wireless Op.

 Flt.
 Sgt David "Titch" Fowkes RAf- Rear Gunner.
-(It is believed he completed his second tour of ops with this crew)
+(It is believed

 Croft's Crew